-To learn more about SSO and SSO for freshworks, refer to these articles below.
+To learn more about SSO, refer to these articles below.

-SAML is a commonly used XML based authentication and authorization framework to securely exchange information between a Service Provider (example - Freshworks) and an Identity Provider (example - ADFS).
-As part of the configuration, Service Provider trusts Identity Provider to verify the user's authentication and Identity Provider exchanges this user's identity via a digitally signed authentication assertion with the Service Provider to enable seamless authentication of a user.
+SAML is a commonly used XML-based authentication and authorization framework to securely exchange information between a Service Provider (example - Freshworks) and an Identity Provider (example - ADFS).
+As part of the configuration, Service Provider trusts Identity Provider to verify the user's authentication, and the Identity Provider exchanges this user's identity via a digitally signed authentication assertion with the Service Provider to enable seamless authentication of a user.

-SAML Request: Also known as the authentication request, Service Provider is responsible for generating this request to the Identity Provider.
+- SAML Request: Also known as the authentication request.
+SP is responsible for generating this request to the IdP.

-SAML Response: Identity Provider is responsible for generating the SAML response in XML format which contains the details of the user whose authentication is validated by the Identity Provider.
-SAML Response is constructed by the Identity Provider based on the mutually pre-configured information for that Service Provider.
-Once Service Provider receives the SAML response, it is the Service Provider's responsibility to validate that the response is generated by the appropriate Identity Provider and then parse the user's identity information embedded in the SAML response.
+- SAML Response: IdP is responsible for generating the SAML response in XML format which contains the details of the user whose authentication is validated by the IdP.
+SAML Response is constructed by the IdP based on the mutually pre-configured information for that SP.
+Once an SP receives the SAML response, it is the SP's responsibility to validate that the response is generated by the appropriate IdP and then parse the user's identity information embedded in the SAML response.

-Certificate: As mentioned above, Service Providers need to validate the SAML response generated by the IdP and to be able to validate this, SP needs the public portion of the certificate that is used to sign the SAML response.
+- Certificate: As mentioned above, SPs need to validate the SAML response generated by the IdP, and to be able to validate this, SP needs the public portion of the certificate that is used to sign the SAML response.

-ACS URL: This is the public endpoint from the Service Provider side that IdP will post the SAML Response to.
+- ACS URL: This is the public endpoint from the SP side that IdP will post the SAML Response to.

-SAML SSO URL or Login URL: This is the public endpoint from the IdP side that the Service Provider will send the SAML Request to.
+- SAML SSO URL or Login URL: This is the public endpoint from the IdP side that the SP will send the SAML Request to.

 SAML - Freshworks Configuration